What's New!

 (left) Castello with its tower, church (S. Maria) and gate; (right) Torrione di Castello o di Matilde di Canossa

-of Canossa, who in the XIth century ruled over a large part of central Italy and who supported Pope Gregory VII in his fight against German Emperor Henry IV.
+Castello means castle and it indicates a section of the walls overlooking the river which forms an almost detached fortification.
+A round tower protecting the access to the castle from the town is named after Countess Matilda of Canossa, who in the XIth century ruled over a large part of central Italy and who supported Pope Gregory VII in his fight against German Emperor Henry IV.
 As a matter of fact the tower was built in the XVth century, but perhaps it replaced an older one.

 S. Maria di Castello: (left) main portal; (right) window

-S. Maria di Castello was built in the XIIth century on the site of a church named S. Maria ad rupes which indicates it was located on the edge of a ravine.
+S. Maria di Castello was built in the XIIth century on the site of a church named S. Maria ad rupes (cliffs) which indicates it was located on the edge of a ravine.
 In order to build the new church the sloping land was terraced.
 The main portal and the window of S. Maria di Castello were decorated with one of the earliest (1143) examples of Cosmati work.

 S. Francesco; the insets show two medieval reliefs at the sides of the main portal portraying a beast (left) and a harpy (right)